hisrarul/history/postgres/README.md

 CREATE ROLE roleviewer;
 GRANT roleviewer to username;
 GRANT USAGE ON SCHEMA public to roleviewer;
-GRANT SELECT TO ALL TABLES IN SCHEMA public to viewer;
+GRANT SELECT ON ALL TABLES IN SCHEMA public to viewer;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO roleviewer;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON SEQUENCES TO roleviewer;

 #permission on tables present other than in public schema
 GRANT USAGE ON SCHEMA otherthanpublicschema to roleviewer;
-GRANT SELECT TO ALL TABLES IN SCHEMA otherthanpublicschema to viewer;
+GRANT SELECT ON ALL TABLES IN SCHEMA otherthanpublicschema to viewer;
 ALTER DEFAULT PRIVILEGES IN SCHEMA otherthanpublicschema GRANT SELECT ON TABLES TO roleviewer;
 ALTER DEFAULT PRIVILEGES IN SCHEMA otherthanpublicschema GRANT SELECT ON SEQUENCES TO roleviewer;